tyaga001/500-coding-challenges/challenges/ai/outfit_Swap_App.md

 - Use machine learning to match users with similar style preferences.
 - Ensure the model can differentiate between various body types and suggest appropriate swaps.

+### Serverless Database Integration
+- Use [Neon.tech](https://neon.tech/) for a serverless database solution.
+- Set up a Neon.tech database and connect it to your backend.
+- Store user profiles, photos, and AI analysis results in Neon.tech.

 ## Features

 - User authentication and profile management.